illinois-data-curation/is477-fa24-AirQuality/README.md

 ## Findings
 #### Exploratory Analysis
-In order to observe basic trends and correlations in our data, we calculate some summary statistics.

-Summary Statistics for Pollutants:
-       Primary Exceedance Count  Observation Count  Observation Percent count              48501.000000       48501.000000         48501.000000 mean                  11.322674        2716.996495            87.902229
-std                   31.586154        3425.601606            19.424289
-min                    0.000000           1.000000             0.000000
-25%                    0.000000         107.000000            89.000000
-50%                    1.000000         314.000000            95.000000
-75%                    6.000000        5824.000000            98.000000
-max                  329.000000        8779.000000           100.000000

-The statistics above show some summaries for pollutants.
-The most notable statistics are the average primary exceedance count being 11.3 which is the number of times pollutant levels exceeded regulatory standards.
+In order to observe basic trends and correlations in our data, we calculate some summary statistics that are in output/results/eda_summary.txt.
+The most notable statistic in the summaries for pollutants is the average primary exceedance count being 11.3 which is the number of times pollutant levels exceeded regulatory standards.
+We can also see that there is a slight correlation between death rate and primary exceedance count.

-Correlation between Death Rate and Pollutant Exceedance Count:
-                          Death Rate  Primary Exceedance Count Death Rate                  1.000000                  0.029802 Primary Exceedance Count    0.029802                  1.000000

-We can see that there is a slight correlation between death rate and primary exceedance count.
 Given the context of this, it is still a significant amount.

-Number of Unique Pollutants:
-6

-The number of unique pollutants in our data is 6.
+As far as the pollutants themselves go, the number of unique pollutants in our data is 6.

-Frequency of Each Pollutant:
-Parameter Name
-PM2.5 - Local Conditions    23511
-Ozone                       13604
-PM10 Total 0-10um STP        4159
-Carbon monoxide              2974
-Sulfur dioxide               2868
-Nitrogen dioxide (NO2)       1385

 The most frequently recorded pollutant was PM2.5 - Local Conditions, appearing in 23,511 observations, followed by Ozone with 13,604 observations.

-Average Death Rate by Pollutant:
-Parameter Name
-Sulfur dioxide              903.747006
-PM2.5 - Local Conditions    865.521632
-Ozone                       837.687016
-PM10 Total 0-10um STP       836.231907
-Nitrogen dioxide (NO2)      807.955560
-Carbon monoxide             805.834021

-Sulfur dioxide had the highest average death rate (903 per 100,000), reinforcing its significance as a health risk factor.
+When we grouped the death rate along with the pollutants, we found sulfur dioxide had the highest average death rate (903 per 100,000), reinforcing its significance as a health risk factor.

 #### Pollutant Levels and Mortality Rates
 In order to find how pollutant levels affected mortality rates, we created a scatterplot of two relevant variables.
 To assess pollutant levels, we used "Primary Exceedance Count" and to assess mortality rates, we used "Crude Death Rate".
 This results in the following plot: